What is a weed? It is a wild plant that bother you, because it grows and

 The garden centers should place a warning because of its invasiveness.

-hyemale) (80 to 100 cm) gives no problems in our garden.
-Small Horsetail, dwarf scouringrush
+Equisetum hyemale Japonica (80 to 100 cm) gave the first years no problems in our garden,

 lower lip.
 The stems have bristly hairs.
 The leaves resemble those of a